subfuzion/nsenter1/README.md

 running containers, i.e., LinuxKit.
 But being a lightweight environment, LinuxKit isn't running `sshd`, so how do you get access to a shell so you can run `nsenter` to inspect the namespaces for the process running as pid 1?

-Well, you could run the following:
+You could run the following:

     $ screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty

 Docker for Mac does expose a screen session to attach to, but it's a bit less than ideal if you're not familiar with screen.
 It's not a big deal, but it's not optimal and it's also very specific to Docker for Mac.

-Since we're already running Docker the general solution is ideal in this case:
+So the general solution using Docker is to run a container inside of the Linux VM that is mapped to host process namespace (`--pid=host`).
+Of course, this container will need to run as a privileged container (`--privileged`).
+Finally, to be useful for interactive work, you will both STDIN and a TTY (`-it`).
+The following demonstrates this:

 ```
-$ docker run -it --rm --privileged --pid=host justincormack/nsenter1
+$ docker run -it --rm --privileged --pid=host subfuzion/nsenter1
 / # ip a
 256: vethb72bfa3@if255: <BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN> mtu 1500 qdisc noqueue master docker0 state UP
     link/ether 7a:41:32:02:63:7c brd ff:ff:ff:ff:ff:ff